koutianqi/koutianqi.github.io/index.markdown

 </div>

 <div class="card" markdown="1">
 🌟I am on academia job market seeking postdoc positions.
-If you know a good fit, please reach out to me at, tfk [at] psu [dot] edu.
+If you know a good fit, please reach out to me at, tfk [at] psu.edu.
 </div>